-10 Ways Hollywood Romantices Toxic Behaviors
+10 Ways Hollywood Romanticizes Toxic Behaviors

 Hollywood has a long history of romanticizing toxic behaviors.
 Here are some magical movie moments that would be horrifying if they happened in real life.